 Medical (including hearing and vision testing), psychological and polygraph examinations will be conducted as part of the selection process.
-Successful applicants will also undergo a background investigation that will include educational achievements, prior work experience, character and reputation, credit history and a criminal history check.
+Successful applicants will also undergo a background investigation that will include educational achievements, prior work experience, interviews with character and reputation references, a credit history check and a criminal history check.

 Additionally, candidates must be willing to:

-- travel to complete testing and screening at your own expense
+- Travel to complete all tests and/or screenings at your own expense

-- complete a swimming and physical agility assessment
+- Successfully pass a swimming and physical agility assessment during the academy

 - work days, nights, weekends and holidays

-After attending the 29-week Basic Law Enforcement Academy, newly sworn officers will undergo a 15-week field training program under the direction of a Field Training Officer.
+Once hired, recruits will attend the 26-week Basic Law Enforcement Academy and become sworn law enforcement officers.
+These newly sworn law enforcement officers will undergo a 15-week field training program under the direction of a Field Training Officer.
 Only after this extensive training does the new officer earn the title of Virginia Conservation Police Officer.

 A career as a Conservation Police Officer provides many opportunities to perform interesting and rewarding work.
-There are challenges, however, and the Department wants you to be fully aware of some possibilities at the beginning of the selection process.
+There are challenges, however, and the Department wants you to be fully aware of some of those challenging possibilities at the beginning of the selection process.
 Please be sure you are willing to: